Assisted migration: Hybridization

+In contrast, for neoendemic species, hybridization could result in a loss of biodiversity because closely related species that are offered a chance to interbreed could result in a single species rather than the original two or more.
+Cupressus abramsiana is such an example.
+The 2016 federal update of the recovery plan for this threatened cypress tree, endemic to a small geographic region along the California coast, warned of the dangers of hybridization.
+A section of the plan titled "Genetic introgression" (also known as introgressive hybridization) explains how the integrity of this species is threatened by nearby horticultural plantings of a sister species, Monterey cypress, whose historically native range is nearby: on the opposite side of Monterey Bay.
+Hybridization is known to occur between the two endemics — as well as with a widely planted sister species native to Arizona: Arizona cypress.
+Other consequences of hybridization include the accumulation of deleterious genes, outbreeding depression, and genetic swamping.
+In the case of outbreeding depression which reduces the fitness of the hybrid species, there is a risk of extinction.
+This occurs when the population growth rate is below the replacement rate, wasting the reproductive potential of two populations.

-Governmental policies on assisted migration
+Governmental policies

 Global conservation policy

 A review paper published in the journal Science in 1989, titled "Translocation as a Species Conservation Tool: Status and Strategy," compiled the use of translocations for rare species (of birds and mammals) from 1973 to 1989 in the United States, Hawaii, Canada, Australia, and New Zealand.
 Habitat destruction, habitat fragmentation, and hunting were the primary causes of decline listed in that paper.
 Climate change was not mentioned as a cause for concern.

 Three decades later, the International Union for the Conservation of Nature (IUCN) published that "climate change currently affects at least 10,967 species on the IUCN Red List of Threatened Species."
 In another IUCN publication in 2021, climate change was mentioned 20 times in a 355-page report by the organization's Conservation Translocation Specialist Group; but "assisted colonization" as an adaptive response was mentioned just once.

 In 2022, the update of the United Nations Convention on Biological Diversity agreement recognized "climate change" as the third most significant threat to global biodiversity.
 "Changes in land and sea use" along with "direct exploitation of organisms" were regarded as greater threats.
 Because the agreement was at the level of "goals" and "targets," no mention was made of conservation tools, such as translocation, nor its climate-adaptive form (assisted migration).